-- 3.1 Application for a license to conduct, maintain or operate a home nursing care provider or home care provider shall be made to the licensing agency upon forms provided by it, and shall contain such information as the licensing agency reasonably requires, including but not limited to, evidence of ability to comply with the provisions of reference 1 and the rules and regulations herein. - 3.1.1 Each application shall be accompanied by an application fee of five hundred dollars (\$500) made payable to the General Treasurer, State of Rhode Island. - 3.2 A notarized listing of names and addresses of direct and indirect owners whether individual, partnership, or corporation with percentages of ownership designated shall be provided with the application for licensure and shall be updated annually.
+- 3.1 Application for a license to conduct, maintain or operate a home nursing care provider or home care provider shall be made to the licensing agency upon forms provided by it, and shall contain such information as the licensing agency reasonably requires, including but not limited to, evidence of ability to comply with the provisions of reference 1 and the rules and regulations herein. - 3.1.1 Each application shall be accompanied by a non-returnable, non-refundable application fee of six hundred fifty dollars (\$650.00) made payable to the General Treasurer, State of Rhode Island.
+No additional licensure fee shall be charged when a home nursing care provider or home care provider changes location during any calendar year for which an annual license fee has already been paid for that home nursing care provider or home care provider. - 3.1.2 Each home nursing care or home care provider that maintains a branch office shall indicate on the application the location of the central office as well as the location(s) of the branch office(s). - 3.2 A notarized listing of names and addresses of direct and indirect owners whether individual, partnership, or corporation with percentages of ownership designated shall be provided with the application for licensure and shall be updated annually.
 The list shall include each owner (in whole or in part) of any mortgage, deed or trust, note or other obligation secured (in whole or in part) by the home nursing care provider or home care provider or any of the property or assets of the home nursing care provider or home care provider. - 3.3 This list also include all officers, directors and other persons of any subsidiary corporation owning stock, if the home nursing care provider or home care provider is organized as a corporation and all partners if the home nursing care provider or home care provider is organized as a partnership. - 3.4 Application for initial licensure or for changes in the owner, operator, or lessee of a home nursing care provider or home care provider shall be made on forms provided by the licensing agency and shall contain but not be limited to information pertinent to the statutory purpose expressed in section 23-17-3 of Chapter 23-17 or to the considerations enumerated in section 4.5 herein.
-Twenty-five (25) copies of such applications are required to be provided. - 3.4.1 Each application filed pursuant the provisions of this section shall be accompanied by an application fee, made payable to the Rhode Island General Treasurer, as follows: applicants shall submit a fee equal to one tenth of one percent (0.1%) of the projected annual facility net operating revenue contained in the application; provided, however, that the minimum fee shall be five hundred dollars (\$500) and the maximum fee shall not exceed ten thousand dollars (\$10,000).
+Twenty-five (25) copies of such applications are required to be provided.

+3.4.1 Each application filed pursuant the provisions of this section shall be accompanied by a non-returnable, non-refundable application fee, made payable to the Rhode Island General Treasurer, as follows: applicants shall submit a fee equal to two tenths of one percent (0.2%) of the projected annual facility net operating revenue contained in the application; provided, however, that the minimum fee shall be fifteen hundred dollars (\$1,500) and the maximum fee shall not exceed twenty thousand dollars (\$20,000).